viniciusvasti/my-personal-website/posts/kafka-topic-configs.md

 As well as `retention.bytes` defines the maximum size for messages retention, this config defines the maximum time for it.
 As soon as this value is achieved, older messages begin to be deleted.
 `Default: 604800000 (7 days)`

+---

+### Related Posts
+- <a href="../posts/kafka-producer-configs">Apache Kafka Producer main configs for Resilience, Performance and Consistency</a>
+- <a href="../posts/kafka-consumer-configs">Apache Kafka Consumer main configs for Resilience, Performance and Consistency</a>